dzackgarza/Arizona-Winter-School-2019/Typeset/Day 4/1 - Morrow 4.md

 Answer: Yes, even flat descent.

 Question: When looking at $HP(A/\FF_p)$, does this use the derived tensor product or the usual one?
 Answer: Every algebra over a field is flat, so they coincide.
 When taking $HP(\FF_p/\ZZ)$, then they have to be derived -- in general, everything should involve derived tensor products.
+If you replace $\FF_p$ with some perfect ring, for example, then you need derived tensor products.